-I try to keep my home fairly organized, but my refrigerator seems to get messy quicker than most areas.
-Between my leftovers and the food I forget to toss, my cluttered fridge makes finding what I need a difficult task.
+I try to keep my home fairly organized, but my refrigerator seems to get messier than most areas.
+Between my leftovers and the food I forget to toss, a cluttered fridge can make finding what I need a bit difficult.

-That’s why my refrigerator is one of the first things I’m tackling during my January organizing challenge.
-Does yours need a little help as well?
-If so, you’ll be able to find some of my favorite tips, tricks and products to organize your fridge in no time.
+If yours needs a little help as well, I put together some of my favorite tips, tricks, and products to help you organize your fridge in no time.

 *Post includes affiliate links.

 A couple of years ago, I was invited to the TODAY Show to do a segment on fridge organization.
 It was so much fun to help everyone get their refrigerators in tip-top shape!
 You can check out the video below to see a few of my tips.

 When storing and organizing your food in the refrigerator, you want to make sure things are accessible and placed in an optimal area.

 For example, milk, dairy, and eggs should be stored in the middle, whereas meats should be on the bottom shelf.
 When it comes to condiments and pasteurized juices, the best place to put them is in the door.